General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 11. What happens if I conduct human subject research without IRB approval?

-You will be out of compliance with Federal requirements for human subject research.
-This can result in Federal or College actions that will prevent you from conducting human subject research and will jeopardize the Davidson College human research certification.
+You will be out of compliance with federal requirements for human subject research.
+This can result in federal or College actions that will prevent you from conducting human subject research and may jeopardize Davidson College’s access to federal research funding.
+Further, you will not be able to use the data collected for any reports, presentations or publications.